kit-clj/kit-clj.github.io/resources/md/guestbook.md

 SELECT * FROM guestbook
 ```

-Now that our model is all setup, let's start up the application.
+Now that our model is all setup, let's reload the application, and test our queries in the REPL:

 ```clojure
 (reset)